|Nutritional Guidelines (per serving)|

-- Optional: 1/2 tsp. garlic powder
+- Optional: 1/2 teaspoon garlic powder

-- First, crack your eggs into a small and beat them together well with a fork.
+First, crack your eggs into a small and beat them together well with a fork.
 Some people suggest adding a teaspoon or two of water for a fluffier omelet, though, with all those bell peppers, this isn't the fluffiest of omelets anyways.

 Add the red or yellow and green chopped bell peppers, and cook for another minute or two just until the bell peppers are lightly tender.

-- Add the onions and peppers to the beaten eggs and combine well.
+Add the onions and peppers to the beaten eggs and combine well.

 Next, pour in the egg mixture and sprinkle it all with a dash of salt and pepper and the garlic powder.
-Sea salt or kosher salt and fresh ground black pepper is always the best choice for the best quality flavor.
+Sea salt or Kosher salt and fresh ground black pepper is always the best choice for the best quality flavor.

-- Tilt the pan as your omelet starts to cook in order to allow the uncooked parts in the middle to come out to edges of the pan and cook quicker and more evenly.
+Tilt the pan as your omelet starts to cook in order to allow the uncooked parts in the middle to come out to edges of the pan and cook quicker and more evenly.

 Then, using a rubber spatula, gently fold your omelet in half and allow it all to cook for a few more minutes.